geoffreymcgill/sariabuqoura/frameworks/nistcsf.md

 ### Components Benefit
 An organization can use the `CSF Core`, `Profiles`, and `Tiers` with the supplementary resources to:
 * Understand, assess.
-(Describe the current or target cybersecurity posture)
+(Describe the current or target cybersecurity posture & determine gaps)
 * Prioritize.
 (Identify, organize, and prioritize actions for managing cybersecurity risks)
 * Communicate cybersecurity risks.
 (Provide a common language for communicating inside and outside the organization about cybersecurity risks, capabilities, needs, and expectations)